 (d) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A or to Party B.

 (e) Payments on Early Termination.
-For the purpose of Section 6(e): (i) Loss will apply, and (ii) the Second Method will apply.
+For the purpose of Section 6(e): (i) Market Quotation will apply, and (ii) the Second Method will apply.

 (f) “Termination Currency” means United States Dollars.

-(g) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
+(g) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents, including a guarantee from the Credit Support Provider, in a form acceptable to the other party, supporting such party’s obligations remain in full force and effect: and the Credit Support Provider's rating is at least BBB- by S&P and Baa3 by Moody's, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
 If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A.”

+"Credit Rating" shall mean, with respect to any entity, the rating assigned to such entity's unsecured, senior long-term debt obligations (not supported by third party credit enhancements) by Standard & Poor's Rating Services, a division of McGraw-Hill Companies Inc. or a successor ("S&P"), Moody's Investors Service or a successor ("Moody's") or any other rating agency agreed by the parties.

+(h) Section 5(b)(iv) is further amended by adding the words "as determined by commercially reasonable judgment of the party ("Y") under then current market conditions than that of X" in the fifth line.

-(h) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.
+(i) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.

 Part 2.
 Tax Representations.